WHIndex/destool/README.md

 ## Running benchmark

-DESTOOL's performance can be assessed using the GRE benchmarking tool.
-We have integrated DESTOOL into GRE as "[GRE_DESTOOL](https://github.com/WangHui025/GRE_DESTO)", which is a fork of GRE.
-In GRE_DESTOOL, you can assess the performance of DESTOOL comprehensively.
+LIFTOL's performance can be assessed using the GRE benchmarking tool.
+We have integrated LIFTOL into GRE as "[GRE_LIFTOL](https://github.com/WangHui025/GRE_LIFT)", which is a fork of GRE.
+In GRE_LIFTOL, you can assess the performance of LIFTOL comprehensively.

 ## License